Intersection Bounds: Estimation and Inference: Motivating Examples and Informal Overview of Results

-where $E$ is an indicator of employment, and $P\left( x\right) \equiv \Pr \left( E=1|x\right) $. \ This relation is then used to bound quantiles of the distribution of wages conditional on covariates. \ The worst-case bounds are often not very informative, so additional restrictions motivated by economic theory are used to tighten the bounds.
+This relation is used to bound quantiles of conditional wage distributions.
+Additional restrictions motivated by economic theory are then used to tighten the bounds.

-One such restriction is an exclusion restriction of the continuous variable out-of-work income, $z$, see \cite[pp. 331-333] {Blundell/Gosling/Ichimura/Meghir:07}. \ Two such possibilities are considered: the use of $z$ as an excluded instrument, and the use of $z$ as a monotone instrument. \ The former restriction implies
+One such restriction is an exclusion restriction of the continuous variable out-of-work income, $V$. \ They consider the use of $V$ as either an excluded or monotone instrument. \ The former restriction implies bounds on the parameter $\theta^* := F\left( w|x\right)$,